Smithsonian/Fabaceae_Phylogenomics_workflow/One-liners.md

 # Useful one-liners
 * This list will be updated gradually.
 See more intense bioinformatics one-liners at https://github.com/stephenturner/oneliners

-Remove files from current folder based on the list in 'list.txt'.
+Remove files from current folder based on the list in 'list.txt' using `while` loop.
 Replace `rm` with `cp` for copy to another folder!
 ```
 while read -r f; do rm "$f"; done < list.txt
 ```